Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

 date: "2020-04-14"
 categories:
   - Books
+book_authors: "Judea Pearl"
-excerpt: "An introduction to the new science of causality."
+excerpt: "The new science of cause and effect."
 ---

 ## Introduction: Mind over Data